kmeixner/pricing_lib/README.md

 Options:

 1. Use the HTML5 UI provided by index.html to test.
-2. Open up the index.html page in Chrome, open up the development console and then test through the console by typing code similar to the following:
+2. Open up the index.html page in the Chrome web browser, open up the development console and then test through the console by typing code similar to the following:

 ```
 var objPricingLib = new PricingLib();